Fake cryptocurrency investments racking up victims

 -

-McGill University says its downtown campus is closed because it is dismantling the pro-Palestinian encampment on its lower field.
+McGill University says its downtown campus is partially reopened after the pro-Palestinian encampment on its lower field was dismantled.

 Atlantic